DSgenes/HR-Analytics/README.md

 # Filter the 'Value' Column:

   • Click on the drop-down arrow next to the Value column in the Final Data table.
-  • Select only the "WFH" value.
-This will filter the data to show only the rows where the value is "Work From Home."
+  • Select only the "HWFH" value.
+This will filter the data to show only the rows where the value is "Half Work From Home".
   • Check the 'WFH Count' Column

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/55110c8132e3574d9f93f491a3b5ed4ff777bdfd/Screenshot%2053.png)

-  • Use the similar approach for HWFH
+  • Use the similar approach for WFH

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/55110c8132e3574d9f93f491a3b5ed4ff777bdfd/Screenshot%2054.png)